csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 Anything labelled <i>Feature/improvement</i> is something that isn’t in the product now, but should be.
 It’s additional functionality or behaviour that somehow improves or enhances the product.
-Most things fall under this category.
+Most things tend to fall under this category.

 ### Copy/content